EST-Team-Adam/TheReadingMachine/deploy.md

 to manually launch an instance and setup Docker.

-Currently, the ideal instance size has not yet been determined, further optimisation is required.
-However, there are two known changes required for the deployment.
+Currently, the minimum instance size is `t2.large`.
+It has been tested that `t2.medium` does not have sufficient memory for the process `article_processing`.

 After launching and ssh into the instance, update and install Docker as per tutorial.